 The Critical Ecosystem Partnership Fund (CEPF) is a global program that provides grants to nongovernmental organizations and other private sector partners to protect critical ecosystems.
-CEPF is a joint program of L'Agence Française de Développement, Conservation International Foundation, the European Union, the Global Environment Facility (GEF), the Government of Japan, the John D. and Catherine T. MacArthur Foundation (the MacArthur Foundation), and the World Bank.
+CEPF is a joint program of L'Agence Française de Développement, Conservation International Foundation, the European Union, the Global Environment Facility (GEF), the Government of Japan, and the World Bank.
 CI administers the program.
 The partners commit funds to CEPF to support the overall program and are not region-specific.
 The partners have representation on the Donor Council.
 In addition to the funding provided under the joint program from the partners on the Donor Council, CEPF will from time to time receive and administer funding from organizations focused on region-specific investments.